hliu860/tensorflow_gpu/README.md

 brew update
 brew upgrade
 brew install coreutils
-brew install swig  # This is not sure its function.
+brew install swig  # This one not sure its function.
 ```

 ## GPU web driver 387.10.10.10.40.105